-The customer, which is investing in the project will have a Business Case, but so will the supplier.
-Each one is written to justify it’s own involvement in the project.
+The customer, which invests in a project will have a business case, but so will the supplier.
+Each one is written to justify its own involvement in the project.
 (Note: PRINCE2 assumes a customer-supplier environment, whereby the customer specifies what products are required from the project, pays for it and expects to realize some benefits in return.
-The supplier - person, team or organization - will deliver those products to the level of quality specified by the customer – see the Organization theme below).
+The supplier (person, team or organization) will deliver those products to the level of quality specified by the customer – see the Organization theme below).

 For example, a company investing in a new business information computer system sets up a project.
 The output of the project would be the new I.T. system.
 The outcome might be that the staff are able to do their work more efficiently.
 The benefit might be that the company saves money on staff salaries.

-The Senior User role is responsible for both specifying the benefits of the project, and also for realizing them i.e. make sure that they are actually achieved after the project closes.
-This means that the people who perform the Senior User role need to come from those areas of the customer organization which are most often impacted by the changes (outcomes).
+The senior user role is responsible for both specifying the benefits of the project, and for realizing them i.e. make sure that they are actually achieved after the project closes.
+This means that the people who perform the senior user role need to come from those areas of the customer organization which are most often impacted by the changes (outcomes).

-How the benefits will be measured, when and by who is documented in a Benefits Review Plan (one of the 26 management products).
-This gets updated as and when the benefits are actually realized which for most projects is after the project has closed.
+How the benefits will be measured, when and by who is documented in a benefits management approach (one of the 26 management products).
+This gets updated as and when the benefits are realized, which for most projects is after the project has closed.
 This is because at the end of the project, the specialist products are handed over to the users and the operational or support teams.
 They then use the products as part of business-as-usual and by doing so, realize the expected benefits (or so we would hope!).

-The purpose of this theme is to define and set up an project management team structure which defines who is accountable and responsible on the project.
+The purpose of this theme is to define and set up a project management team structure which defines who is accountable and responsible on the project.

-PRINCE2 is based upon a ‘customer/supplier environment’ whereby the customer organization specifies the result (the specialist products), and pays for the project, because it deems that the project is able to realize sufficient benefits in the future to make the project worthwhile.
+PRINCE2 is based upon a ‘customer/supplier environment’ whereby the customer organization specifies the result (the specialist products), and pays for the project, because it deems that the project can realize sufficient benefits in the future to make the project a worthwhile investment.

 The supplier organization is the person or company who/which will supply the products which have been specified by the customer.
 On a project where all the work is being done in-house, then the customer and supplier will be part of the same organization.

-Reviewing project documentation such as plans and business cases could be quite time-consuming so PRINCE2 recommends that Project Assurance can be delegated by the Project Board members to others.
-The Project Assurance role is all about assuring the Project Board independently of the Project Manager that the project is being conducted properly.
-Project Assurance will give advice to the Project Manager and will review documents prior to their approval by the Project Board.
+Reviewing project documentation such as plans and a business case could be quite time-consuming so PRINCE2 recommends that project assurance can be delegated by the project board members to others.
+The project assurance role is all about assuring the project board independently of the project manager that the project is being conducted properly.
+Project assurance will give advice to the project manager and will review documents prior to their approval by the project board.

-The Project Manager role is responsible for the day to day management of the project and reports on a regular basis the progress to the project board.
+The project manager role is responsible for the day to day management of the project and reports on a regular basis the progress to the project board.
 This in the form of a highlight report.
-The project manager is responsible for keeping issues and risks under control, monitoring progress, taking corrective action when there is a slippage from the plan, and escalating exceptions to the Project Board.
+The project manager is responsible for keeping issues and risks under control, monitoring progress, taking corrective action when there is a slippage from the plan, and escalating exceptions to the project board.

 All of the above roles form the project management team and they are all stakeholders on the project.
-However stakeholders are not just the members of the project management team, but they can be anyone who is affected by the project, be affected by the project or perceive themselves to be affected by it.
+However, stakeholders are not just the members of the project management team, but they can be anyone who is affected by the project, be affected by the project or perceive themselves to be affected by it.

-PRINCE2 recommends that a Communication Management Strategy is written which identifies all of the project’s stakeholders, their information needs and the means and frequency of communication e.g. the Quality Assurance Manager requires a copy of the weekly Highlight Report, written by the Project Manager.
+PRINCE2 recommends that a communication management approach is written which identifies all the project’s stakeholders, their information needs and the means and frequency of communication e.g. the quality assurance manager requires a copy of the weekly highlight report, written by the project manager.

 The purpose of this theme is to define and implement the mechanisms whereby the project can establish whether the products are ‘fit for purpose’.

-QA is not to be confused with quality control, which refers to the performing of those techniques and methods which will be used to check if a product is “fit for purpose”, the maintaining of quality and approval records, and the gaining of acceptance.
+QA is not to be confused with quality control, which refers to the performing of those quality methods which will be used to check if a product is “fit for purpose”, the maintaining of quality and approval records, and the gaining of acceptance.

 During the quality method, quality records will be maintained e.g. the details of the results of a test and then, based upon the results, the product shall be judged either fit for purpose or not.
 If it is fit for purpose then the product can be approved and approval records will be needed.
 This is often a signature on a form or an email and is an example of an approval record.

-If the product is not fit for purpose, the supplier needs to perform some re-work on the product to bring it up to a standard where it can be quality controlled once more.
+If the product is not fit for purpose, the supplier needs to perform some further work on the product to bring it up to a standard where it can be quality controlled once more.

-On a project, the Project Manager is responsible for quality planning which entails defining the quality control methods and the project’s acceptance criteria (the measurable attributes of the final product i.e. the product handed over to users at the end which will make it acceptable to the customer).
-Acceptance criteria are derived from the customer’s quality expectations which are the high level business requirements for the project and these are agreed before the project begins.
+On a project, the project manager is responsible for quality planning which means defining the quality control methods and the project’s acceptance criteria (the measurable attributes of the final product i.e. the product handed over to users at the end which will make it acceptable to the customer).
+Acceptance criteria are derived from the customer’s quality expectations (the high-level business requirements for the project) and these are agreed before the project begins.